-Scammers are pretending to be our pastor, Fr.
+Scammers pretend to be our pastor, Fr.
 David Mulholland, parish staff, and Saint Patrick Catholic School teachers.
 They ask for help by responding to a text or email because they are in a meeting or can’t talk on the phone.
 If you respond to the text or email, they ask you for gift card contributions to a worthy cause.
 These scams are happening across the country.

 What Does an Email Scam Look Like?